Sabaila, Nepal: Education

-There is a Primary Health Center located in Sabaila which serves around 18 villages of Sabaila municipality.
+There is a Primary Health Center located in Sabaila which serves around 18 villages of Sabaila municipality.Sabaila is also a town of ponds.

-There is an engineering association called MECA ENGINEERING SOCIETY which is formed by the engineer of Sabaila.
-Its main objective is to solve the problems of Sabaila municipality which is related to sustainable development.

-Sabaila is also a town of ponds.
 There are 8 ponds only in Sabaila and others are located in Sabaila municipality.
 Some of the famous ponds are Satoshar and Kathmahal Pokhari.

 Some of the major temples are Durga Mandir, Krishna Mandir, Hanuman Mandir of Sabaila, Satoshar-Dham Mandir of Satoshar, Radha Krishna Mandir of Gobindpur, Hanuman temple of Thilla, Vishnu temple of Bhathihan, Hanuman temple of Raghunathpur, Salhesh temple of Kothiya, etc.